lilli-mcnally/luna-beauty/README.md

 #### Shades Preview

-I wanted to add a couple of the shade to the product page, and then a third circle with the number of how many more shades availble there are.
+I wanted to add a couple of the shade to the product page, and then a third circle with the number of how many more shades available there are.
 I tried to use `forloop.counter` in Django templating - as suggested in a [Stack Overflow](https://stackoverflow.com/questions/8659560/django-template-increment-the-value-of-a-variable) post, but I couldn't see an easy way to set a variable, then use `+=1` while iterating through the shades.
 Instead, I used `{% if forloop.first or forloop.last %}` to show two example shades.
 I also found a very interesting page on [Pypi](https://pypi.org/project/django-mathfilters/) that explained Django Math Filters.
 I was able to use Math Filters to subtract 2 from the length of the shades array, to show the user how many more shades Luna Beauty offers in for that product.

 #### Footer